jdxyw/generativeart/README.md

 The `Options` is a global option for the whole `canva`.
 It includes those general parameters used by different kinds of types, such as `background`, `lineColor`, and `colorScheme`.

-For those parameters specified for different kinds of art type, they have their own `struct`.
+For those parameters specified for different kinds of art types, they have their own `struct`.
 ## Usage and example

 ### Junas